santoshrepo/Predicting-Loan-status/README.md

 The target variable is of two types of levels;

-y - the person got their loan sanctioned n - the person failed to get their loan sanction.
+- y is the person got their loan sanctioned
+- n is the person failed to get their loan sanction.
 This dataset contains 12 descriptive variables:

-Loan_ID: continuous
+- Loan_ID: continuous
-Gender: male and female
+- Gender: male and female
-Dependents: 0, 1, 2 and 3+
+- Dependents: 0, 1, 2 and 3+
-Education: Graduate and Not Graduate
+- Education: Graduate and Not Graduate
-Self_Employed: yes and no
+- Self_Employed: yes and no
-ApplicantIncome: continuous
+- ApplicantIncome: continuous
-Co-applicantIncome: continuous
+- Co-applicantIncome: continuous
-LoanAmount: continuous
+- LoanAmount: continuous
-Loan_Amount_Term: continuous
+- Loan_Amount_Term: continuous
-Credit_History: 0 and 1
+- Credit_History: 0 and 1
-Property_Area: Rural, Urban and semiurban
+- Property_Area: Rural, Urban and semiurban

 # Methodology